rangigo/systore-commerce/README.md

 2. Install the dependencies: `npm i`.

-3. Run `npm run dev` to build and watch for code changes
+3. Run `npm run dev` to build and watch for code changes.

-4. The development branch is `development` (this is the branch pull requests should be made against).
-   On a release, the relevant parts of the changes in the `staging` branch are rebased into `master`.